Towards local testability for quantum coding: The hemicubic code

 The \emph{hemicube} is formed by considering equivalence classes (of $p$-faces) of $Q^n$ for the equivalence relation between $p$-faces defined as

 where addition between 0-faces and $p$-faces is defined pointwise with the convention $0 + * = 1+ * = *$.

 Let $C_p^n$ be the $\mathbbm{F}_2$-vector space spanned by $p$-faces of the hemicube, that is with the identification $\sim$.
 Formally, a $p$-face of the hemicube (Hamming cube with the identification $\sim$) is a pair of elements $\{x, \bar{x}\}$, but we will often abuse notation and denote it by either $x$ or $\bar{x}$ when there is no ambiguity.
 An element of $C_p^n$ is called a $p$-chain of the hemicube.
-The boundary operator $\partial_p$ defined for $p$-faces can be extended to $C_p^n$, and one obtains the following chain complex:
+The boundary operator $\partial_p$ defined for $p$-faces can be extended to $C_p^n$ because it commutes with the $+ \, 1 \ldots 1$ relation that defines elements of $C_p^n$: